thatmichaelpark/sliding-tile-puzzle/README.md

 ### Understand the technical requirements

-To get started, fork and clone this repository.
+To get started, create a brand new repository _without_ forking.
 The technical requirements for your project are as follows.

 - Have [valid](https://validator.w3.org/nu/), well-indented, and semantic HTML.
 - Have [valid](https://jigsaw.w3.org/css-validator/), well-indented, and minimally-specific CSS.